Associate Professor of Psychology

 Cognitive Film Studies (PSYC128)

 Seminar in the Psychology of Art (PSYC182)

-“Remembering melodies from another culture: Turkish and American listeners demonstrate implicit knowledge of musical scales,” Analytical Approaches to World Music (accepted for publication).
+“Remembering melodies from another culture: Turkish and American listeners demonstrate implicit knowledge of musical scales,” Analytical Approaches to World Music (forthcoming).
 With C. M. Yates, N. B. Atalay, N. Mert, and M. E. Curtis.

-“Towards a naturalized aesthetics of film music: An interdisciplinary exploration of intramusical and extramusical meaning,” Projections: The Journal for Movies and Mind, 13 (2019).
+“Towards a naturalized aesthetics of film music: An interdisciplinary exploration of intramusical and extramusical meaning,” Projections (forthcoming).

 “Effects of musical training and culture on meter perception,” Psychology of Music, 45 (2017).
 With C. M. Yates, N. B. Atalay, N. Mert, and S. E. Trehub.